Bayesian non-parametric ordinal regression under a monotonicity constraint: Illustrations with real data

 for all $j, 1 \leq j \leq 5$.
 The resulting regression functions can then be presented as functions of $x$.
-Assuming that the distribution of the other covariates, viewed as confounders, remains constant, these functions can be given a causal interpretation as `effects of $x$ on the credit score'.
+While causal modeling is not the present focus, we note that under the assumption of absence of unmeasured confounding, these functions can be given an interpretation as `effects of $x$ on the credit score', holding the distribution of the other covariates constant.
 Similarly, if multivariable effects are of interest, we can calculate regression surfaces on a grid of values $(x,x')$ for covariates $j$ and $j'$ as

-and present these averaged over the posterior distribution $\lambda_k$ in a 3-dimensional perspective plot.
-Because averaging over both the empirical distribution of the other covariates and the posterior dstribution of the regression function realizations over a bivariate grid $(x,x')$ potentially requires saving a very large number of predictions from the model, the order of averaging can be changed and the average over the posterior sample $\ell$ calculated as a rolling average over the MCMC run without saving multiple states of the chain.